Kanagawa Philharmonic Orchestra “Classical School x Toru Takemitsu” Performance Report

-In 2011, he entered the Department of Painting, Faculty of Art and Design, Tokyo Zokei University.
-Majored in wide area studies and studied under Koji Mori.
+In 2011, entered the Department of Painting, Faculty of Art and Design, Tokyo Zokei University.
+Majored in wide-area studies and studied under Koji Mori.

-Currently, he uses video and performance to articulate things that do not exist, such as emotions, time, and dreams.
+Currently, I use video and performance to create art about things that don't exist, such as emotions, time, and dreams.